Other name(s): Shaws Jird, Shaw Gerd, Shaws

 Scientific name: Meriones shawi

-History: Shaw’s Jirds are found in North America and the Middle East, specifically in Algeria, Tunisia, Egypt, Morocco, and Libya.
-Their habitat includes pastures, coaster desert areas, and rural gardens.
+Though sparse in captivity, the Shaw’s Jird can be found wild in North Africa and the Middle East, specifically in Algeria, Tunisia, Egypt, Morocco, and Libya.
+Their habitat includes pastures, coastal desert areas, and rural gardens.

 The Shaw’s Jird is very similar in appearance to the Mongolian Gerbil, only much bigger.
 This species is about the size of a rat at 14 inches long with the tail making up about half that length.
 Like the Mongolian Gerbil, the end of the Shaw’s Jird’s tail is tufted.
 The head tapers to a whiskered nose, and they have large, round black eyes.
 The ears of the Shaw’s Jird are slightly larger and less hairy than those of the Mongolian Gerbil.
 The Shaw’s Jird has short fur with a sandy, agouti-shaded body and a white belly – they don’t come in the broad array of coat colors and patterns that the Mongolian Gerbil does.